Wilmington Laser Eye Surgery – Delaware Eye Surgeons

 LASIK (laser-assisted in situ keratomileusis) is an advanced vision correction procedure that involves the use of sophisticated diagnostic technology and laser-guided surgical equipment to reshape the surface of the cornea (the clear outermost part of the eye).
 The cornea’s new shape alters the angle at which light enters the eye, thereby improving its ability to focus images onto the retina.
 Laser eye surgery provides effective and permanent treatment for a range of refractive errors, including nearsightedness, farsightedness and astigmatism.

-Wilmington LASIK eye surgeon Gregory Smith produces excellent vision improvements for his patients, who frequently enjoy postoperative vision of 20/20 or better.
+Delaware Eye LASIK eye surgeons produce excellent vision improvements for our patients, who frequently enjoy postoperative vision of 20/20 or better.

 The LASIK Procedure